-- a finite input alphabet A; - a finite tape alphabet \mathcal{T} which contains all the symbols in \mathcal{A} plus a blank symbol \Box ; - a finite set of states Q with three especially-designated states, a start state q0, an accepting state q_A, and a rejecting state q_R; - a tape, divided into cells each holding exactly one character; - a head that scans one cell of the tape; and - a finite set of possible transitions of the form (a, q; b, D, r).
+- a finite input alphabet A; - a finite tape alphabet \mathcal{T} which contains all the symbols in \mathcal{A} plus (at least) a blank symbol \mathcal{A} : - a finite set of states Q with three especially-designated states-a start state q_0 , an accepting state q_A , and a rejecting state q_R ; - a tape, divided into cells, each holding exactly one character; - a head that scans one cell of the tape; and - a finite set of possible transitions of the form (a, q; b, D, r).

 The tape is potentially infinite in both directions.
 By "potentially" we mean that we only use finitely much of it at any given time, but we can always extend the tape in either direction when we need to.
-All tape cells, except the ones that have been explicitly changed, contain the blank symbol When the machine begins, it is in the start state, there is a string of symbols from the input alphabet on the tape, and the tape head is scanning the leftmost symbol of the input string.
+All tape cells, except the ones that have been explicitly changed, contain the blank symbol .
+When the machine begins, it is in the start state, there is a string of symbols from the input alphabet on the tape, and the tape head is scanning the leftmost symbol of the input string.

 A transition specifies one step in the computation.
-The transition (a, q; b, D, r) applies when the tape head is scanning a character a and the machine is in state q.
+It is determined by the current state of the machine and the contents of the cell under the head.
+The transition (a,q;b,D,r) applies when the tape head is scanning a character a and the machine is in state q.
 The action of the transition is to replace the character by b (which may be the same as a), to move the head as specified by D, and to enter state r.
 The machine is then ready for the next step in the computation.
 The head movement D is either L, R, or S, standing for move left one square, move right one square, or stay put.

 A string is accepted if the Turing machine enters its accepting state at some point along the computation.
 A string is rejected if it is not accepted.
-For simplicity, it is best to have the machine enter the explicit rejecting state whenever possible, but this requirement cannot always be enforced.
+For simplicity, it is best to design the machine so that it enters the explicit rejecting state whenever possible, but this requirement cannot always be enforced.
 There may be situations in which no transition is applicable; the machine freezes and implicitly rejects its input in those cases.